aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 The find in path dialog box has tabs to search by project, by directory or by selected search scope.

-When the search by `scope` tab is selected, a dropdown is displayed that allows the search scope to be selected.
+> Setting search scopes: When the search by `scope` tab is selected, a dropdown is displayed that allows the search scope to be selected.
 Just like the global search box, the scope can be changed to encompass just the project files or search the project and composer packages in the `vendor` directory or search everywhere in the system or other available search scopes including custom search scopes that we can create.

 When we type in our search term the search results will be automatically displayed.